User-friendly TWA for dissipative spin dynamics: Results for dissipative spins

 In contrast, noise naturally arises in our approach from expanding the Keldysh action of the system order by order in powers of quantum fields, as explained in Appendix~\ref{app:derivation}.
 The leading-order of the expansion yields the statistical sampling of the initial state, while noise emerges at the next-to-leading-order contribution.
 Consequently, the effect of noise becomes less significant when deterministic contributions dominate the dynamics.
 This occurs, for instance, when the system is strongly driven, ($\Omega \gtrsim \gamma_\downarrow$), as shown earlier, or in the collective-spin limit where $S$ is large, while rescaling $\gamma_{\downarrow}$ such that the limit $S \to \infty$ remains well-defined.
 In the latter case, dynamics become fully classical with mean-field equations being exact, and noise is negligible~\cite{Breuer_Petruccione}.
 As shown in Appendix~\ref{app:error_estimate}, the magnitude of quantum corrections to the classical value \emph{for this specific problem} is given by

 which is suppressed for stronger drives and larger spins.
 Conversely, when quantum effects fully dominate, either when $S=1/2$ or $\Omega \ll \gamma_\downarrow$, higher-order corrections beyond noise must be included for accurate results.
 In the intermediate regime, where $S$ is small but $\Omega \gtrsim \gamma_\downarrow$, incorporating noise while discarding higher order effects is sufficient, whereas neglecting the noise leads to significant errors.
 This has been explicitly demonstrated in Fig.~\ref{fig:driven_single_spin}, where solving the equations without noise results in a dramatic deviation from the correct dynamics, even for weak dissipation.
+In Appendix~\ref{app:error_estimate} we also contrast the noise strength in the TWA and Heisenberg-Langevin approach to shed further light on the opposite limit, $ \gamma_\downarrow\gtrsim\Omega $.

 We note that some alternative approaches to TWA can accurately capture single-spin decay across all decay rates~\cite{Fleischhauer_2022,mink2023collective}.
 In our case, this would require to go beyond leading order in quantum fluctuations.
-However, this specific example of a single driven spin is presented for purely pedagogical reasons, while for the practical purposes of solving many-body dynamics, both our approach and those in Refs.~\cite{Fleischhauer_2022,mink2023collective} achieve similar accuracy in comparable windows of parameters.
+However, this specific example of a single driven spin is presented for purely pedagogical reasons, while for the practical purposes of solving driven-open many-body dynamics, both our approach and those in Refs.~\cite{Fleischhauer_2022,mink2023collective} achieve similar accuracy in comparable windows of parameters.

+The following sections showcase how our approach can cover a broad variety of models, by applying the straightforward rules of Tab.~\ref{table}, with an efficiency that outperforms competing techniques (such as cumulants dynamics).
+These examples not only provide easy benchmarks to first-time users, but also illustrate in practice the efficiency of our universal DTWA program.